NorbertLoh/CS4248-Group-30-Project/README.md

 ![alt text](readme-images/image.png)

-This is a benign (ground truth) meme where the LMM rationalise instead of actually reasoning with both hateful and benign interpretations.
+This is a benign (ground truth) meme where the LMM (Large Multimodal Model) rationalise instead of actually reasoning with both hateful and benign interpretations.

 ### Output comparison